SteelSeries Aerox 9 Wireless

 skate durability: 3.8, based on 1 review

-Skate durability evidence was limited.
-One review noted that the bottom pads are replaceable if scratched or worn.
+Skate durability evidence is limited; one reviewer notes the feet are replaceable if scratched or worn.

 • 3.7